 1. Students whose instruments do not sound good, or that do not feel like an real piano, are consistently less motivated to practice than students love their instruments.

-2. It can be very frustrating for students to switch to the heavier feel of an acoustic piano for lessons after practicing on a light keyboard at home, and this can make lessons less productive.
+2. It is usually frustrating for students to switch to the heavier feel of an acoustic piano for lessons after practicing on a light keyboard at home, and this can make lessons less productive.

-Because of those two things, practicing on a cheap instrument usually results in the student quickly losing interest in home practice.
-There are some very affordable options for full-size weighted keyboards and used acoustic pianos.
-Please let us know if you have questions and we will be happy to send you recommendations that fit your budget.
+Practicing on a cheap instrument is likely to cause your child to lose interest in home practice.
+There are some very affordable options for full-size weighted keyboards and used acoustic pianos, and we are happy to send you recommendations in several price ranges.

 For beginners 10 & under, we begin with 30 minutes lessons, or 45 minutes for students over age 10.
 Once students get more advanced, 60 minutes is a great way to help them get the most out of their lessons.

-Parents are always welcome to attend lessons, but we also have a waiting area for parents and siblings, and it is also fine to drop off your child as long as you are ready to pick them up at the end of their lesson.
+Parents are always welcome to attend lessons, but we also have a waiting area for parents and siblings, or your may drop off your child as long as you are ready to pick them up by the end of their lesson.

 For young students, we highly recommend that a parent attends at least part of each lesson (usually the last 10 minutes), so they can assist with home practice during the rest of the week.
 We like to use this as a "show-and-tell" time that serves two purposes: it keeps you in the loop regarding their progress and assignments, and they get extra reinforcement of the concepts and skills they worked on in that lesson!

-Some kids focus better with a parent in the room, but others end up being distracted when you are there during the whole lesson.
-We will work with you and your child to find a balance that works for everyone.
+Some kids focus better with a parent in the room, but others are distracted when you are there during the whole lesson.
+We will work with you and your child to find a balance that works well for everyone.